If you have IRS tax debt you've been trying to figure out whether an IRS Offer in Compromise would work.

 3. Prove your Case

 I know…paperwork is a real pain.
-The key to a successful OIC is paperwork though.
-So you need to “bear down” (the strange motto of the Arizona Wildcats down south) and gather proof of almost every budget item and income source you are using to make the argument.
+The key to a successful OIC is paperwork that is the proof you'll need at some point during the case though.
+So, take the time to get it right and gather proof of almost every budget item and income source you are using to make the argument.

 Dishonesty with the IRS is dangerous for reasons other than a lost Offer in Compromise.
 The financial statement you are filing is being provided under oath and you are subject to perjury charges if you intentionally leave something out or place something in that is false.
 If you file a bankruptcy later, the financial statement you previously provided the IRS can be reviewed and issues can arise if something was input incorrectly on purpose or not.